Archaeological Field School in Montana & Wyoming

 - River rafting trips in the Cody area cost between $30 and $40.

-- You may decide to coordinate travel and camping in Yellowstone National Park over one of the breaks.
-There is a park entrance fee of $25 per vehicle (i.e. around $5 per person).
-Campground fees generally range from $12-20 per site per night.
+- You may decide to coordinate travel and camping in Yellowstone National Park during a break.
+There is a park entrance fee of $30 per vehicle.
+Campground fees generally range from $15-26 per site per night.

 - Don’t underestimate the lure of gas station drinks and snacks when on the road!

 The field personnel will do everything possible to assist the students with their medical needs.
 Occasionally students get sick or injured during the field school, either during the sessions or between sessions.
-Recent examples include colds, tonsillitis, insect bites, cuts, and sprained ankles.
+Recent examples include colds, tonsillitis, insect bites, blisters, diarrhea, cuts, dehydration, migraines, and sprained ankles.
 The project director will advise students as to whether they need to stay at camp for the day due to illness or injury.
 Some situations may require a trip to urgent care and medical clearance will be required before they can return to field work.
+Several support staff are trained in first aid and Emergency Medical Services.

-In the field school, you will learn as much about outdoor survival as archaeological field methods.
-However, this is not a class in wilderness backpacking (check out the National Outdoor Leadership School (NOLS) for this type of adventure) and you do not need to have prior experience camping or hiking to participate in the class.
-For those of you who are unfamiliar with how to properly plan to clothe yourself for more than 40 days of mountain weather, check out the NOLS equipment lists.
-Don't fool yourself into not purchasing some of these items.
-You will need them!
+In the field school, you will learn about outdoor survival as well as archaeological field methods.
+However, this is not a class in wilderness backpacking, and you do not need to have prior experience camping or hiking to participate in the class.
+For those of you unfamiliar with how to properly plan to clothe yourself for more than 40 days of mountain weather, please ask us!
+Donít fool yourself into not purchasing some of these items!

-- Your own tent (such as a decent 2 person backpacking tent), sleeping bag (consider a 10-20 degree bag), sleeping pad, ground cover, and stout metal tent pegs.
-If you are coming with a friend, you may share a tent.
+- Your own tent (such as a decent 2 person backpacking tent) with footprint, sleeping bag (consider a 10-20 degree bag), sleeping pad, and stout metal tent pegs.
+This is the heaviest bulk of your gear – plan for 10 lbs or less.
+Less is more, you don’t need more than a few outfits.

-- Two pairs of shoes in case you get wet.
-One pair should be hiking boots for archaeological survey, and one pair should be shoes that you can wear crossing rivers (sandals, Tevas, or Keens).
+- Two pairs of shoes in case your feet get wet.
+One pair should be hiking boots for archaeological survey, and one pair should be shoes that you can wear crossing rivers (i.e. hiking sandals such as Tevas, or Keens).
+You must wear close-toed shoes in rattlesnake country and when your instructors tell you to.

 - Hat with a large brim for protection from sun.